matecat/MateCat/lib/view/OutsourcePhpDoc/files/controller/OutsourceTo/AbstractSuccessController.php.txt

  * Class OutsourceTo_AbstractSuccessController
  *
- * Manage the generic return controller for a remote Login auth *
+ * Manage the generic return controller for a remote Login auth
+ * The user will be redirected on this class to get the session quote data.
+ *
  */
 abstract class OutsourceTo_AbstractSuccessController extends viewController {

     /**
+     *
      * This url is the page where the user will be redirected after he performed the login on the Provider
      * website
-     *
-     * The user will be redirected there to get the session quote data.
      *
      * It can be NULL if the review/confirm procedure already occurred on the external Service website *